openoms/bitcoin-tutorials/electrs/README.md

 A remote connection to Electrs must be encrypted.

-The easiest option is to acivate Tor on the RaspiBlitz and on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)
+The easiest option is to activate Tor on the RaspiBlitz, on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)

 See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975